arn95/MemMan/README.md

 # Information provided by the student

-What works:

-What doesn't work:
+What works: Everything seems to work.
+On my laptop binary-bal.rep and binary2-bal.rep run really slow.
+They finish but insanely slow.
+I waited for like 2 hours for them to finish.
+I have no idea why.
+All other traces work fine.

+What doesn't work: I guess binary-bal.rep and binary2-bal.rep.
+They are not causing a stack overflow or infinite loop.
+If you wait they will finish.

-Honor code:
+Honor code: I have abided by the honor code.

+Note: Theres a .log file with the default traces without the binary ones.

 # Allocator functions